 - Penn State University, New Kensington SMIC: Provide segmented workforce smart manufacturing training to prepare manufacturers for digital transformation and leverage their new digital manufacturing center.
 The focus will be on small-and-medium-sized manufacturers in key industry verticals including machining and fabrication.

-Founded in 2016, CESMII accelerates smart manufacturing adoption through the integration of advanced sensors, data analytics, platforms, and controls.
+Founded in 2016, CESMII accelerates manufacturing adoption through the integration of advanced sensors, data analytics, platforms, and controls.
 It is the third institute funded by DOE’s Advanced Manufacturing Office.

 Share this Blog Post